ciscoheat/sveltekit-flash-message/README.md

 const flash = getFlash(page, {
   clearOnNavigate: true,
   clearAfterMs: undefined,
-  clearArray: true
+  clearArray: false
 });
 ```

 ### clearOnNavigate

-If `true`, the flash message will be removed when navigating to a different url.
+If `true` (the default), the flash message will be removed when navigating to a different url.

 ### clearAfterMs

-Can be set to a number of milliseconds before the flash message be automatically removed (set to `undefined`).
+Can be set to a number of milliseconds before the flash message is automatically set to `undefined`.

 ### clearArray